ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Stenosis.md

 		- excess LVH without systemic Hypertension
 	- Long-term postoperative survival correlates with preoperative LV function
 	- adequacy of hepatic, renal, and pulmonary function before AVR is recommended
+	- Biological valve
+		- in >65years
+		- limited durability
+		- needs re-replacement
+	- Mechanical
+		- younger
+		- more PTE and bleeding risk
+	- Homograft AVR -- IE patients
+	- Ross procedure
+		- replacement of the diseased aortic valve with the autologous pulmonic valve and implantation of a homograft in the native pulmonic position
+		- young or middle aged
+		- aortic root dilation , AR and pulmonary homograft stenosis are complication
+- PAVR - PERCUTANEOUS AORTIC BALLOON VALVULOPLASTY
+	- in children and young adult
+	- congenital noncalcific AS
+	- high restenosis rate in severe calcific AS
+	- maybe used to bridge to operation or TAVI in LV dysfunction or shock
+- TAVI - TRANSCATHETER AORTIC VALVE IMPLANTATION
+	- across full spectrum of patient
+	- balloon- expandable valve or a self-expanding valve, both of which incorporate a **pericardial bioprosthesis**
 	-